backups-obsidian/backup-obsidian-2/100 study-notes/101 AWS SAA/EC2 EBS.md

 > - Take the unencrypted volume and create a snapshot.
 > - Take the snapshot and create a copy snapshot which can be encrypted.
 > - Create an encrypted volume from the encrypted snapshot.
+> ---
+> Or *we have the option of creating an encrypted volume from an unencrypted snapshot*.

 - Volumes can be encrypted using AWS *managed keys by AWS KMS* or using your *own keys in AWS KMS*.
 - If you have encrypted a volume using a custom key then to transfer the snapshots between accounts you need to share the custom key also so unencrypt the snapshots.